 – Time management is one of the most important skills you will need.
 It is very easy for your professional and personal life to merge together when you’re working from home.
 If you struggle with time management the best thing you can do is to use apps that help you manage your time.

 A resume is a written document that outlines your work history and educational qualifications.
 Simple and easy until the word “remote” kicks in.
-This is not to say that it becomes tougher to create one for remote jobs, but it does require a little more effort from you.
+This is not to say that it becomes tougher to create a CV for remote jobs, but it does require a little more effort from you.